mitghi/jetro/README.md

 [<img src="https://img.shields.io/badge/try-online%20repl-brightgreen"></img>](https://jetro.io)
 ![GitHub](https://img.shields.io/github/license/mitghi/jetro)

 Jetro is a library which provides a custom DSL for transforming, querying and comparing data in JSON format.
-It is simple to use and extend.
+It is easy to use and extend.

 Jetro has minimal dependency, the traversal and eval algorithm is implemented on top of [serde_json](https://serde.rs).